The Sin That Cannot Be Forgiven

 So, ask yourself, “Who was committing blasphemy now?”

-Satan gladly accepted the religious leaders’ coronation, for ultimately, they had made Satan king of the Jews by fully immersing themselves in the kingdom of men.
+On that day, when Jesus was nailed to the Cross, Satan gladly accepted the religious leaders’ coronation, for ultimately, they had made Satan king of the Jews by fully immersing themselves in the kingdom of men.
 In glee, Satan watched Jesus’s dreadful march up the Via Delarosa.
-He knew his time was limited, but he’d never tell the religious leaders.
+Satan knew his time was limited, but he’d never tell the religious leaders.
+He had them right where he wanted them.

 The ultimate act of blasphemy against the work of the Holy Spirit—the third and final rejection of God as King—cheered on by God’s chosen people.